loosolab/FRED/docs/add_factor.md

                   ...
 ```

 Now the keys 'injury_status' and 'injury_type' must be added under 'value' in the key 'injury'.
-A user input is expected for these keys, so the instructions from section B for adding keys must be followed for each key.
+A user input is expected for these keys, so the instructions from section B under '[Add keys](add_keys.md)' for adding keys must be followed for each key.
 The following snippet shows the resulting structure.

 ```yaml
 experimental_setting: